top of page

 The Springs enjoyed fitful spiritual retreats and workshops, aided by nearby Mount Shasta's powerful metaphysical energies.
 Event heads led in calling forth healing forces to reactivate the sanctuary's positive frequency -- notably in 1983-1984, when, as mentioned, Peter Caddy of international Findhorn fame held workshops on the grounds while living at Green Springs house just outside the fortress gate.
 He'd sussed the possibilities of buying the place, then tenuously on the market.. see Book Excerpts

-It was as if it was just waiting for him to rescue it.
+It was as if it was just waiting for him to rescue.
 He signed a lease in a heartbeat and was soon delighting gourmets everywhere.
-The place became an instant destination for fancy dining, sometimes serving over a hundred for Sunday brunch.
+The place became the destination for gourmet dining, sometimes serving over a hundred for Sunday brunch.
 (Writer was lucky enough to enjoy one of his delicious veggie sandwiches during his first visit to Springs in 1983 for a sweat ceremony.)

 It's unknown how long it lasted or why such a solid addition to the place ended (even if far from a plant-based focus as would befit any genuine, radical-healing place).
 Possibly it was the inability to find the right management for the Springs as a whole.
 Or maybe Foggy had tried upping the lease into the stratosphere on the wings of the operation's roaring success.
 Anyway, the building soon reverted to its accustomed forlorn, empty-building status.